Moody Center: Non-University of Texas at Austin tenants

-Since 2022, the Moody Center has been the home venue of the Professional Bull Riders (PBR)’s Austin Gamblers during the PBR Team Series season held every summer through autumn.
+Since 2022, the Moody Center has been the home venue of the Professional Bull Riders (PBR)'s Austin Gamblers during the PBR Team Series season held every summer through autumn.

-In an attempt to expand their market reach into Austin, the San Antonio Spurs will play two home games at the Moody Center on April 6 and 8, 2023 against the Portland Trail Blazers and Minnesota Timberwolves respectively, marking the first NBA regular season games to be played in Austin.
+In an attempt to expand their market reach into Austin, the San Antonio Spurs played two home games at the Moody Center on April 6 and 8, 2023 against the Portland Trail Blazers and Minnesota Timberwolves respectively, marking the first NBA regular season games to be played in Austin.
+The first game brought in a sell-out crowd of 16,023.
+The Spurs returned to Moody Center on March 15 and 17, 2024 against the Denver Nuggets and Brooklyn Nets respectively.
+The Spurs returned to the Moody Center on February 20 and 21, 2025 against the Phoenix Suns and Detroit Pistons respectively.